rootisgod/rootisgod/content/posts/2022/2022-01-08-Creating-Workers-In-Octopus-Deploy-Using-KIND.md

 ## KIND

-This what let's us run Kubernetes clusters on a single machine.
+This is what let's us run Kubernetes clusters on a single machine.
 KIND can run multiple clusters, but we will just create one for this scenario.

 ### Install on the Worker